matrix-org/rageshake/README.md

     * `id`: textual identifier for the logs.
 Currently ignored.
     * `lines`: log data.
 Newlines should be  encoded as `\n`, as normal in JSON).

+* `compressed-log`: a gzipped logfile.
+Decompressed and then treated the same as `log`.

+  Compressed logs are not supported for the JSON upload encoding.

 * Any other form field names are interpreted as arbitrary name/value strings to include in the `details.log.gz` file.